 Police questioning suspect in Gambino crime boss death

-NEW YORK – New York police say a possible suspect is being questioned in the shooting death of the reputed Gambino crime family boss.
+NEW YORK – New York City police say a suspect is in custody in the shooting death of the reputed Gambino crime family boss.

-Authorities took the 24-year-old man into custody Saturday.
-They are investigating the death of Francesco Cali on Wednesday in front of his Staten Island home.
-It's unclear where the person was taken into custody.
+Chief of Detectives Dermot Shea says 24-year-old Anthony Comello was arrested Saturday in the death of Francesco Cali on Wednesday in front of his Staten Island home.

+Shea said Comello was arrested in New Jersey and will be charged with murder in Cali's death.

 The 53-year-old Cali, a native of Sicily, was shot to death by a gunman who may have crashed his truck into Cali's car to lure him outside.

-The murder marks the first assassination of a New York City mob boss since Paul Castellano was killed outside a Manhattan steakhouse in 1985.
+The murder marked the first assassination of a New York City mob boss since Paul Castellano was killed outside a Manhattan steakhouse in 1985.